 Your poor oral hygiene habits are causing you to have bad breath, move to a better routine immediately to retain your oral health and prevent bad breath from occurring.
 If you don’t brush and floss regularly, built-up plaque and food particles are left behind to decompose and create bad-smelling bacterial byproducts.
 Floss at least once a day, and brushing twice a day is optimal.

 Many patients experience dry mouth as a result of certain medications, which can also cause halitosis.
-Your dentist can recommend better products to help combat your dry mouth symptoms and replace any medication that is drying out your mouth and causing bad breath to occur.
+Our dentist in Laveen, AZ, can recommend better products to help combat your dry mouth symptoms and replace any medication that is drying out your mouth and causing bad breath to occur.

 Smoking cigarettes or chewing tobacco can cause bad breath.
 The smoke clings to the mucus membranes in your mouth, creating a stale smell that lingers long after you finish smoking a cigarette.